efemero-formation-fullstack/demo03/README.md

 # Demo express API

-This is a simple project to test the creation of a REST API with express.
+This is a simple demo project to test the creation of a REST API with express.
+It follow a course and it is not a real project.

 ## Technologies used